g2udevelopment/Udacity/README.md

 ## Projects

-The projects folder contains completed projects.
+The projects folder contains completed projects by me.
 On Udacity projects take you through a complete use case.